Reimagining and redesigning the Home experience was the final step in the new Discovery

 Accessibility and Touch Compliance Specialist

-Partnering with an excellent developer, we made sure all production designs were AA compliant, appropriate
+Partnered with an excellent developer, we ensured all production designs were AA compliant, appropriate

 for screen readers, and made sure we design around touch interfaces.
 We strive to allow every student the